-Now that I'm settling in and getting used to working from home, I thought it would a great time to share some of my freelance blogging tips.
-Freelancing full time has really changed my work style and I'm constantly working on becoming more efficient.
+Now that I'm settling in and getting used to working from home, I thought it would a great time to share some of my work from home tips as a freelancer.

 It's really important for me to have structure each day, as this helps me accomplish work goals and deadlines.

 While this might seem difficult at first, it's really helpful to plan out your blogging schedule.
-You can do this online a couple different ways:
+You can do this online a few different ways:

 - Use an editorial calendar via WordPress